Heart disease and diet

 Trans fatty acids are unhealthy fats that form when vegetable oil hardens in a process called hydrogenation.
-They are often used to keep foods fresh for a long time, and for cooking in fast food restaurants.
+They are often used to keep foods fresh for a long time and for cooking in fast food restaurants.

 Trans fats can raise LDL ("bad") cholesterol levels in your blood.
 They can also lower your HDL ("good") cholesterol levels.

-Avoid fried foods, commercial baked goods (donuts, cookies, and crackers), processed foods, and hard margarines.
+To avoid trans fats, stay away from fried foods, commercial baked goods (donuts, cookies, and crackers), processed foods, and hard margarines.

 OTHER TIPS TO KEEP YOUR HEART HEALTHY